The World Famous

-The Inn is easily reached being just beside the A30 at Bolventor, midway between Launceston and Bodmin.
-It is the perfect base for exploring the moor and, being close to the Cornwall and Devon border, it is also a great base for visiting almost anywhere in either county and still be back in time for dinner.
+The Inn is easily reached being by the A30 at Bolventor, midway between Launceston and Bodmin.
+It is also midway between the north and south coasts and near to the Cornwall and Devon border making it the perfect base to explore anywhere in either county and still be back in time for dinner.

-Click around this website and find out lots more.
+Click around this website to find out lots more.